ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Pre-Establishment Phase

-The pre-establishment phase allows applications to specify properties for the Connections they're about to make, or to query the API about potential connections they could make.
+The pre-establishment phase allows applications to specify properties for the Connections they are about to make, or to query the API about potential connections they could make.

 A Preconnection Object represents a potential Connection.
 It has state that